 Is a college degree worth the investment of time and money?
 Is a degree still a prerequisite for success?
 What does it really cost, who pays the price, and how does one make the most of the investment?
+What does financial planning for college look like?
+(Read our Ultimate Guide to Financial Planning Myths to learn how to save for college more efficiently.)

 According to the Los Angeles Times, early indicators point to fewer college applications this year.
 National data released earlier this month revealed that college enrollment in the high school class of 2020 plunged 22% from the previous year.
 Apparently, it’s harder to justify the price of college tuition when the learning environment is a two-dimensional screen.